lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-3.rst

 **2. Select “dp1_v29” from the "Table Collection (Schema)" menu.**
 In the box for selecting tables, select "dp1_v29.ObsCore".
-Note: leave all columns selected in the `Output Column Selection and Constraints` table.
+Note: leave all columns selected in the "Output Column Selection and Constraints table".

 **3. Select the location contained in the images to be retrieved.**
 Select the "Location" box and in the "Query Type" select "Observation boundary contains point."